Ex-Al Qaeda captive Matt Schrier says he knows FBI 'wronged' him

 Schrier also claimed that the FBI misled his mother into thinking he was okay and never told his father he’d been kidnapped.
 After Schrier started investigating, he claimed to learn that the agent handling his case “was lying about a lot of things.”

-“I know they wronged me,” Schrier said of the FBI.
+“I know that they wronged me,” Schrier said of the FBI.

 In a statement to Fox News, the FBI said it wasn’t able to discuss investigative details in Schrier’s ongoing case.